Aile0n/calendar-java/README.md

 ## License
-TODO: Add a LICENSE file and specify the license here.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+For the licenses of third‑party dependencies used by this project, see THIRD-PARTY-NOTICES.md.

 ## Acknowledgements
 - CalendarFX (https://dlsc.com/products/calendarfx/)